Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Monotonicity and linear convergence

 for any $k \geq \max\left\{1,K \right\}$. \end{theorem}

-\begin{proof}[Proof of~\Cref{thm: m-nag}] To calculate the iterative difference of the Lyapunov function, we separate the process into two parts, the potential energy and the mixed energy, as shown in~\eqref{eqn: lyapunov-m-nag}. \begin{itemize} \item[(\textbf{1})] For the potential energy, we calculate its iterative difference as
+\begin{proof}[Proof of~\Cref{thm: m-nag}] We compute the iterative difference of the Lyapunov function $\mathcal{E}(k)$, separating it into two components: the potential energy and the mixed energy. \begin{itemize} \item[(\textbf{1})] Using the definition of the potential energy $\mathcal{E}_{pot}(k)$, we compute the following difference: